syncfusion-content/maui-docs/MAUI/System-Requirements.md

 layout: post
 title: Installation and Deployment process for Syncfusion .NET MAUI products
 description: Describes about system requirements to install the Syncfusion .NET MAUI Components and list of supported platforms.
-platform: .NET MAUI
+platform: maui
 control: Installation and Deployment
 documentation: ug

 ---

-# System Requirements for .NET MAUI.Forms
+# System Requirements for .NET MAUI

-The system requirements for using our Syncfusion .NET MAUI platform are as follows
+The system requirements for using our Syncfusion .NET MAUI platform are as follows.

 ### Operating Systems